Is lightning near Fayetteville right now?

 Thunderstorm season near Fayetteville

-Fayetteville sits in North Carolina, which averages about 45 thunderstorm days a year — roughly 1.8× the US average of 25.
+Lightning near Fayetteville follows North Carolina's pattern of about 45 thunderstorm days a year, roughly 1.8× the national average of 25.
 Lightning near Fayetteville is most frequent May–September.

 - NC thunderstorm days/yr